noubre/bare-expo/memory-bank/progress.md

   - The application's UI has been modernized with a flexible theming system.
   - A theme switcher has been implemented, allowing users to toggle between light and dark modes.
   - The selected theme is persisted across application sessions using `@react-native-async-storage/async-storage`.
+- **Text Cutoff Fix:**
+  - The issue where AI response text was cut off on the right side has been resolved by adjusting `contentWidth` for `RenderHtml` components in `app/index.tsx` to correctly account for message padding.

 **What's Left to Build:**
 - A deeper understanding of the `b4a` integration and its role in data handling is required.